 For years, people assumed that getting bullied was an inevitable rite of passage.
 However, bullying and cyberbullying can lead to physical harm and lasting emotional distress.
 Awareness is a powerful way to counter bullying and cyberbullying.
 It is why movements like Pink Shirt Day are so important.
 People who wear a pink top on February 22nd make a statement that they do not tolerate bullying of any kind.

-Pink Shirt Day is an important reminder to let children who are being bullied at school or online know they are not alone, and that support and help is available.
+This anti-bullying day is an important reminder to let children who are being bullied at school or online know they are not alone and that support and help are available.
 A simple action like wearing a pink top or sending a short tweet with the hashtag #PinkShirtDay can start conversations that go a long way toward helping and healing those who are targets of bullying and cyberbullying.

 Worried that your kids are experiencing bullying or cyberbullying?
 Sign up for Bark where we monitor for potential issues like cyberbullying, internet sexual predators, and sexting.